bfenetworks/ingress-bfe/docs/en_us/rbac.md

 ## Introduction

-This document describe how to deploy BFE Ingress Controller in an environment with RBAC enabled.
+This document describes how to deploy BFE Ingress Controller in an environment with RBAC enabled.

 Kubernetes use [Role-based access control](https://kubernetes.io/docs/reference/access-authn-authz/rbac/), and define below objects：